dzero1/catch-design-be-dev-test/README.md

 # Setup the application

+# Pre-requisite
+You need to install PHP, MySQL, composer.

 ## Setup API

 In "api" directory, make copy of .env.example to .env and update the mysql db settings